 Indices to summarize how widely the survey biomass is distributed and a measure of its central latitude were calculated (Kingsley 2008).
-Data from surveys executed in 1994-2019 was used: there was no survey before 1994 in the southernmost areas and before 1991 in Disko Bay or Vaigat, but since 1994 the series has been consistent.
-Biomass estimates from the annual survey are customarily presented (e.g Ziemer 2008) for 7 divisions of the survey area:
+Data from surveys executed in 1994-2020 was used: there was no survey before 1994 in the southernmost areas and before 1991 in Disko Bay or Vaigat, but since 1994 the series has been consistent.
+Biomass estimates from the annual survey are customarily presented for 7 divisions of the survey area:

-- a northern division, formerly stratified as N1-N9, and re-stratified according to depth information (Wieland and Kanneworff 2004) as U1-U3 with depth strata; - Disko Bay and Vaigat, formerly stratified as D1-D9, restratified as I1 and I2 with depth strata; - Canadian Exclusive Economic Zone, once 2 divisions, now 1; - subdivisions of the west coast, from the mouth of Disko Bay and adjacent shelf waters to Paamiut; - an extreme southerly division, comprising Julianehåb Bay and adjacent waters.
+- a northern division, formerly stratified as N1-N9, and re-stratified according to depth information (Wieland and Kanneworff 2004) as U1-U3 with depth strata; - Disko Bay and Vaigat, formerly stratified as D1-D9, re-stratified as I1 and I2 with depth strata; - Canadian Exclusive Economic Zone, once 2 divisions, now 1; - subdivisions of the west coast, from the mouth of Disko Bay and adjacent shelf waters to Paamiut; - an extreme southerly division, comprising Julianehåb Bay and adjacent waters.

 These divisions were given southerly ranks: Julianehåb Bay and the adjacent shelf waters were 1; the subdivisions up the coast were given ranks 2, 3 and 4.
 The small Canadian sub-division was split, half being included with the subdivisions W1 and W2, and the other half included with survey subdivisions W3 and W4.
 Disko Bay and Vaigat were given rank 5, and the northernmost subdivision of the survey area was ranked 6.
+The two strata W8-W9 was in 2022 merge to one stratum as W10.